EmperorDan/Networking/Network types and standards.md

 **Switches**
-A switch, in the context of networking is a high-speed device that receives incoming data packets and redirects them to their destination on a local area network (LAN).
+A switch is a high-speed device that receives incoming data packets and redirects them to their destination on a local area network (LAN).

 **Multiplayer switch**
-A multilayer switch is a network device that has the ability to operate at higher layers of the OSI reference model, unlike the Data Link Layer (DLL) traditionally used by switches.
+A multilayer switch is a network device that operates at higher layers of the OSI reference model, unlike the Data Link Layer (DLL) traditionally used by switches.

 **Firewall**
-In computing, a firewall is software or firmware that enforces a set of rules about what data packets will be allowed to enter or leave a network.
+A firewall is software or firmware that enforces a set of rules about what data packets will be allowed to enter or leave a network.

 **HIDS**